collindching/collinching.github.io/_pages/about.md

 ## Learn by doing

-There are many ways to learn -- by studying, teaching, and/or doing.
-I think learning by doing is the most challenging and efficient way to learn.
+Learning by doing is the most challenging and direct way to learn.
+Boldly dive into challenges, and learn by doing whenever possible.

-Learn by doing whenever possible.
+Learn through active practice rather than passive learning.

 ## Problem solving